Postgraduate and Early Career Researcher activities

 The grant is open to PhD students of History who are currently enrolled at a UK or Irish university or prospective PhD students already accepted at a UK or Irish university.
 All applicants must also be members of the GHS.

 Download application form (in Microsoft Word format).
 Application materials, as indicated on the form, must be submitted by 15 December.
-All materials should be sent by email to the Society's Postgraduate Officer, Jenny Spinks, marked ‘GHS’ in the subject box.
+All materials should be sent by email to the Society's Postgraduate Officer, Alison Rowlands, marked ‘GHS’ in the subject box.

 In 2016, thanks to the generous support of the DAAD, four grants were awarded.
 The successful applicants are: